agmcfarland/CRISPRito/README.md

 `CRISPRito` is a pipeline that takes CRISPR cut coordinates from many methods and/or replicates and does two things:

-1. Cluster all cut coordinates to calculate overlap
+1. Clusters all cut coordinates to calculate overlapping observations and scoring statistics

-2. Produce a ranked table of the most commonly observed and highly scored cut sites
+2. Produces a ranked table of cut sites, roughly ordered by number of overlapping observations and aggregated strength of scoring

 # Installation